The Civil Group at Leidos has an opening for a Senior Fire Protection Engineer to be located in the Dallas/Fort Worth, TX area.

 -Provide additional CRA support as requested by AJW-23 Program Manager.

-- 5+ years of relevant exempt experience and a relevant Bachelors' Degree or 3+ years relevant exempt experience with relevant Masters' Degree.
+- 12 - 15 years relevant exempt experience with a relevant Bachelors' Degree or 10 - 13 years relevant exempt experience with a relevant Masters' Degree.

 - Strong working knowledge of applicable ICC and NFPA codes is required.

 - Past experience developing and/or providing holistic consultation on FLS programs is required.

 - Ability to produce FLS designs of a variety of critical FLS elements, and be able to provide critical comments on FLS designs and installations.

 - Former experience in training FLS concepts and code application is required. experience working in a team and collaborating on issues as a peer with other Fire Protection Engineers.

 - Ability to obtain a Public Trust clearance.

 - Experience with FAA National Airspace System facilities, FAA staffed or unstaffed facilities, or similar government installations.

 - Experience with 29 CFR 1960.20 is highly desired.

 - Specific experience with programs at Federal agencies is preferred, with FAA experience weighted heavily.